-Highgate is not the oldest cemetery in London, but it is probably the best known.
+Highgate is not the oldest cemetery in London, but it is probably the best known, both for its roster of famous "inhabitants" and the quality of its funerary architecture.
 After it was consecrated in 1839, Victorians came from miles around to appreciate the ornate headstones, the impressive tombs, and the view.
-Such was its popularity that 19 acres on the other side of the road were acquired in 1850, and this additional East Cemetery contains what may be the most visited grave—that of Karl Marx (1818–1883), only one of several notables interred here.
-At the summit is the Circle of Lebanon, a ring of vaults built around an ancient cypress tree—a legacy of the 17th-century gardens that formerly occupied the site.
+Such was its popularity that 19 acres on the other side of the road were acquired in 1850, and this additional East Cemetery contains what may be the most visited grave: that of Karl Marx (1818–83), only one of several notables interred here—George Eliot is another.
+At the summit is the Circle of Lebanon, a ring of vaults built around an ancient cypress tree, a legacy of the 17th-century gardens that formerly occupied the site.
 Leading from the circle is the Egyptian Avenue, a subterranean stone tunnel lined with catacombs, itself approached by a dramatic colonnade that screens the main cemetery from the road.
 Both sides are impressive, with a grand (locked) iron gate leading

 to a sweeping courtyard built for the approach of horses and carriages.
 By the 1970s the cemetery had become unkempt and neglected until a group of volunteers, the Friends of Highgate Cemetery, undertook the huge upkeep.
 Tours are conducted by the Friends, who will show you the most interesting graves among the numerous statues and memorials once hidden by overgrowth.
-The West side is accessible by tour only, which you must pre-book for weekdays but not weekends.
-Tours of the East side on Saturdays are first come, first serve.
-You're expected to dress respectfully, so forego the shorts and baseball cap.
-Children under eight are not admitted; nor are dogs, tripods, or video cameras.
+The West side can only be seen during a one-hour tour, which you must prebook for weekdays but not weekends; tours of the East side on Saturday are first come, first served.
+You're expected to dress respectfully, so skip the shorts and the baseball cap; children under eight are not admitted and neither are dogs, tripods, or video cameras.